 Solder is pretty neat stuff.
 As long as the pipe is hot enough, the Solder, that looked like thick wire, just melts upon contact, sealing the connection between the coupling and the new pipe!

 After that was complete, we cut the copper pipe to the correct length that was needed for the faucet to be twisted in place correctly.
-Be sure to measure carefully!
+We were sure to measure carefully!

-You will then attach the new pipe to the existing pipe with a coupling and then solder this connection point as well.
-Be sure to sand and apply flux prior to soldering.
+We then attached the new pipe to the existing pipe with a coupling and then soldered this connection point as well.
+We sanded and applied flux prior to soldering.

-Then you will solder the male-threaded adapter piece onto the end of the pipe, again sanding and applying flux first.
+Then we soldered the male-threaded adapter piece onto the end of the pipe, again sanding and applying flux first.

 We took a moment here to turn on our water to be sure we had no leaks!
-At this point a leak would still be very easy to notice and simple to fix!
-So be sure that things are working properly before going on.
+At this point, a leak would still be very easy to notice and simple to fix!
+So we wanted to be sure that things were working properly before going on.

-Apply teflon tape around the threads and then simply twist the new faucet into place!
+Next, we applied Teflon tape around the threads and then simply twisted the new faucet into place!

-Finally we applied a thin layer of silicon caulk around the edge of the faucet.
+To finish this project off right, we applied a thin layer of silicone caulk around the edge of the faucet.